pauld4/digital-garden/README.md

 LET
 -Block scoped
 -Not initialized
--Can be reassigned, but not redclared in the same scope -Safer than Var
+-Can be reassigned, but not redeclared in the same scope -Safer than Var
 CONST
 -Block scoped